This easy Bacon Brie Crescent Wreath with Fresh Cranberry Compote is a show-stopping holiday treat your guests will love!

 Substitutions and Additions

-- Serve the wreath with canned sweet cranberry sauce instead of making the compote.
-Fig jam would also be delish!
+Skip making the compote.
+Serve the wreath with canned sweet cranberry sauce instead of making the compote.
+Store bought compote or fig jam would also be delicious!

-- Try a few tablespoon of bottled orange juice in the compote, if you don't have a fresh orange.
+No fresh orange?
+No problem!
+Try a few tablespoons of bottled orange juice in the compote, if you don't have a fresh orange.

-- Use thinly sliced prosciutto or speck ham in place of the bacon, or use pre-cooked bacon and save a step!
+Swap out the bacon.
+Use thinly sliced prosciutto or speck ham in place of the bacon, or use pre-cooked bacon and save a step!
+If you'd like to make this vegetarian, you could omit the meat, or replace it with some caramelized onions, or caramelized onion jam.

-- Drizzle on some Hot Honey for a spicy twist!
+Make it spicy!
+Drizzle on some Hot Honey for a spicy twist after baking!

 Bacon Brie Crescent Wreath with Cranberry Compote